jet/propulsion/DOCUMENTATION.md

 The other significant opportunity that's left on the table if you don't admit concurrency into the picture is that you can never split or [load balance the processing across multiple Processor Instances](#distributing-processing).

-So, while doing the simplest thing possible to realise any aspect of a system's operation is absolutely the correct starting point for any design, it's also important to consider whether such solutions might impose restrictions that may later be difficult or costly to unravel:
+While doing the simplest thing possible to realise any aspect of a system's operation is absolutely the correct starting point for any design, it's also important to consider whether such easy/direct solutions impose restrictions that may later be difficult or costly to unravel:
 - re-traversing all events to build a new version of a read model becomes less viable if the time to do that is hardwired to be limited by the serial processing of the items
 - while grouping multiple operations into a single SQL batch in order to increase throughput can be effective, it should be noted that such a scheme does not generalise well e.g. third party API calls, conditional updates to document stores etc tend to not provide for batched updates in the same way that a SQL store does.
 Even where transactional batches are viable it should be noted that batching will tend to cause lock escalation, increasing contention and the risk of deadlocks.
 - re-running processing in disaster recovery or amelioration scenarios will have restricted throughput (especially in cases where idempotent reprocessing might involve relatively low cost operations; the lowered individual latency may be dwarfed by the per-call overheads in a way that the initial processing of the requests might not have surfaced).
 It's easy to disregard such aspects as nice-to-haves when growing a system from scratch; the point is that there's nothing intrinsic about projection processing that mandates serial processing, and ruling out the opportunity for concurrent processing of streams can result in a system where powerful operational and deployment approaches are ruled out by picking an Easy option over a Simple one.